chenchenzi/chenzixu/content/resources/4researchskill/bibliography1.md

 To install, find the `.xpi` file via the provided link.
 More introduction is available in the Github page (above link).

 {{< figure library="true" src="gpt.png" title="Integrating ChatGPT with Zotero" >}}

+# New updates: Recommended **Zotero 7** Setup{#zotero-setup2}

+In August 2024, [**Zotero 7**](https://www.zotero.org/blog/zotero-7/) with a major redesign and improved performance is released.
+Most of the third-party plug-ins introduced in [Section 4](#zotero-setup1) support Zotero 7, for instance:
+- [Better BibTex](https://retorque.re/zotero-better-bibtex/) for managing bibliography and citation keys for Latex users;
+- [Zotero Reference](https://github.com/MuiseDestiny/zotero-reference) for quickly accessing references from reference lists;
+- [Zotero Style (Ethereal Style)](https://github.com/MuiseDestiny/zotero-style) for marking reading progress;
+- [ZotCard](https://github.com/018/zotcard) for creating customised templates for reading notes;
+- [Zotero GPT](https://github.com/MuiseDestiny/zotero-gpt) for utilising GPT API to search and query the PDF files.

+The plug-in installation method remains the same, as introduced in [Section 4.1.2](#zotfile).
+When you download the `.xpi` files from these source websites, make sure to check their versions.
+The newest version should support Zotero 7.

+The "must-have" plug-in **ZotFile** I recommended for managing attachment (PDF) files, unfortunately, is no longer actively maintained and not compatible with Zotero 7.
+But the plug-in [**Zotero Attanger**](https://github.com/MuiseDestiny/zotero-attanger) inherits the major functions of **ZotFile**.
+The file renaming rules in **Attanger** are different from the **ZotFile** rules, but follow the [native Zotero 7 rules](https://www.zotero.org/support/file_renaming) (Zotero 7 has integrated this ZotFile functionality!).

+I used the following template with regular expressions in the figure to maintain a consistent file-renaming system after migrating from Zotero 6 to Zotero 7.
+I have to say that I prefer the ZotFile system for its simplicity and brevity (compare the filename template here to the Zotfile template illustrated in [Section 4.1.2](#zotfile)).

+{{< figure library="true" src="attanger.png" title="Filenaming template example" >}}

 # Concluding Remarks